Hemorrhoids High Fiber Diet

 Cruciferous veggies include arugula, bok choy, cabbage, cauliflower, kale, radishes, turnips, etc.

-While cruciferous veggies are predominantly renowned for their ant-cancer properties, they also offer a remarkable amount of insoluble fiber.
+While cruciferous veggies are predominantly renowned for their anti-cancer properties, they also offer a remarkable amount of insoluble fiber.

-For instance, one cup of raw broccoli has roughly 2 grams of dietary fiber, and all of it is insoluble.
-This functions to firm up your stool and keep you normal.
+For instance, one cup of raw broccoli has roughly 2 grams of dietary fiber, which is insoluble.
+This functions to add bulk to your stool and keep you regular.

-In addition, cruciferous veggies have glucosinolate, a plant compound that can be digested by your stomach bacteria.
+In addition, cruciferous veggies have glucosinolate, a plant compound that your stomach bacteria can digest.

 One study reveals that boosting the intake of cruciferous veggies by about 14 grams per kg of body weight increased their stomach microbiome within fourteen days.

-The diversity of stomach bacteria is connected to a more flexible gastrointestinal tract as well as boosted immunity.
+The diversity of gut bacteria is connected to a healthier gastrointestinal tract and boosted immunity.

-Including the insoluble fiber content, cruciferous veggies are a good fiber option for preventing hemorrhoids.
+Including the insoluble fiber content, cruciferous veggies are an excellent fiber option for preventing hemorrhoids.

 Cucurbitaceous Fruits